RobinChemnitz/temporal_inferring/README.md

 #### main.py
 This is the intended entry point of the program.
 From here one can load data-sets, execute the algorithm and generate output images.
 It is important to initializ the settings before any computation, see `settings.py`.

+#### settings.py
+The main purpose of this module is to store global variables of the program like thenumber of cities, milestones etc. This information needs to be initialized before any computation.
+This is either done automatically by processing the data using `data_ready.py` and `network_construction.py` or by calling `setting.init_from_storage()` if the processed data is already in the Storage folder.

 #### data.reader.py
 This is the first module that needs to be called when a new city-/milestone-database (see Section **Input**) is provided.
 The processed data will be saved into the Storage folder and the information on the cities/milestones in `settings.py` is updated.
 This module does not handle the input of the road-map, which is handled by `network_construction.py` instead.

 #### network_construction.py
 This module reads the coarse image of the road map and generates a network from it that contains the cities.
 Hence, the city-database must already be processed in the Storage folder.

+#### dijkstra.py
+This module only conists of an implementation of Dijkstra's algorithm, which is used in the network construction.
+We implemented a modified version of the algorithm tha computes *all* shortest paths if there are multiple.

+#### compute_influences.py
+This module contains thecomputation of the influence functions that were proposed in the paper.
+When called, these functions compute all influences in a matrix which is saved into the Storage folder as `influence_matrix.npy`, see the Storage section below.

+#### algorithm.py
+This module only contains one function which is the main algorithm of the program, which computes the activation probability of each road-segment for each point in time.
+When executing the algorithm, the Storage folder must be fully initialized, including `influence_matrix.npy` which is computed by `compute_influences.py`.

+#### milestone_validation.py
+This module contains the computation of the activation probability of each of the milestones.
+This requires the Storage folder to be fully initialized and takes the activation probability of the road-segments as an input.
+This activation probability can be computed using `algorithm.py`.
+If desired, duplicates in the milestone data can be eliminated before executing `evaluate_activation_prob` by calling `eliminate_doubles()`.
+An example of the full use of `milestone_validation.py` can be seen in `image_generator.milestone_activation()`.

 ## File structure
 ### Input